About us

 The Upper Yampa Water Conservancy District is governed by a board of nine directors.

-The nine member Board of Directors from three divisions, three representing each division, are appointed by the District Judge to serve staggered four-year terms and establish policy and strategic direction for the District.
+The nine member Board of Directors is comprised of three representatives from three divisions within the District boundaries.
+Directors are appointed by the District Judge to serve staggered four-year terms and establish policy and strategic direction for the District.

 Webster Jones